outdreamer/build-a-cure-1/docs/objects/tradeoff.md

           - bias doesnt inherently contradict variance as the definitions imply

     - given these error types, you can assess whether the 'dichotomy' definition actually applies to the data youre working with or whether it might be a sub-optimal structure for that data

-    - verify whether a structure fits data:
-        - check that observable attributes & emergent attributes match expected versions
-        - check that problem/error types of an object are possible for the data
-          - if a data set cant be an average sample among data sets, or cant be subject to noise, the data set might not fit the concepts of bias/variance
-        - unit: check that object rules match observable behaviors
-        - integration: check that relationship rules match observable behaviors